-The College of Community Health Sciences serves as an academic and clinical home for the Tuscaloosa Regional Campus of the UAB Heersink School of Medicine.
+The College of Community Health Sciences serves as an academic and clinical home for the Tuscaloosa Regional Campus of the University of Alabama Heersink School of Medicine.
 Third- and fourth-year medical students are assigned to the various specialty services at University Medical Center.
 While the ultimate responsibility for students' education remains with the faculty, trainees are expected to be involved in the teaching of medical students.

-Trainees are reminded of their obligation of professionalism in their work with medical students.
+Trainees are reminded of their obligation of professionalism in their work with Medical Students.
 The College has zero tolerance for unprofessional behavior.

 Trainees are to allow and expect medical students to perform histories and physicals, formulate ideas concerning impressions and diagnoses, and suggest treatments.
 Trainees are to see the patients either with or following the students to make sure findings and assessments are accurate and to provide opportunity for necessary instruction.
-Trainees and students also present patients to faculty on OB/GYN and Pediatrics rotations.
+Trainees and students also present patients to faculty in OB/GYN and Pediatrics.
 Trainees are expected to assist students with these presentations whenever time permits.
 Students will be allowed to perform procedures under direct supervision of fellows or faculty.
 Orders are to be countersigned immediately in all instances by the trainee responsible for the patient.

-Trainees should familiarize themselves with the rotation goals and objectives for each medical student rotation to which they are assigned.
+Trainees should familiarize themselves with the clerkship procedures for each medical student clerkship for which the trainees are assigned.
+Clerkship goals, procedures, and objectives will be sent to the trainee prior to the clerkship.
 Trainees will also attend a lecture/seminar on providing appropriate feedback and teaching skills directed towards medical students.